Defending Class Actions Using Absent Class Member Discovery

 - What factors should defense counsel weigh when evaluating whether and when to conduct discovery of absent class members?

-- How can evidence obtained from absent class members be used for optimal impact during class certification, settlement and trial?
+- How can evidence from absent class members be leveraged during class certification, settlement, and trial?

 Wystan M. Ackerman

 Mr. Ackerman chairs the firm's Class Action Team and has a national class action defense practice.
 He has been... | Read More

 Mr. Ackerman chairs the firm's Class Action Team and has a national class action defense practice.
 He has been involved in defending more than 60 class actions in numerous jurisdictions and in many of those cases prevailed on a dispositive motion.
 Mr. Ackerman has defended putative class action cases involving insurance and financial services, products liability, data breaches, healthcare, consumer contracts, and securities.
 Mr. Ackerman has chaired the Class Action Special Litigation Group of the Commercial Litigation Committee of the DRI, and is currently Vice Chair of the Class Action and Multidistrict Section of the Federation of Defense and Corporate Counsel.Close

 Mr. Trask focuses his practice on class action and complex litigation in various industries, including the automotive... | Read More

 Mr. Trask focuses his practice on class action and complex litigation in various industries, including the automotive industry and financial services.
 Regarded as an authority in class action litigation, he has experience in class actions involving product liability, consumer fraud, telecommunications products, business litigation and contracts, banking, securities, ERISA, antitrust and environmental claims.
 He also has defended mass tort cases involving financial regulations, as well as government investigations and data breach matters.Close